securityfirst/tent-content/contents_en/communications/the-internet/beginner/website-variations.md

 # Alternate domain names

-Censors may only block one domain name or URL.
+Censors using a blacklist may only block one domain name or URL.

 But many sites have variations: